clj-commons/vizdeps/README.md

 The `--focus` option allows you to mark some dependencies for inclusion; every artifact that does not match, or does not transitively depend on a marked artifact, is excluded.
 This is very useful when trying to work out how a specific artifact is transitively included.
+The value specified may be a regular expression.

 ## vizconflicts task